Unfortunately, due to the length of our waiting list for Autism Support Dogs, applications are not being accepted. Please visit this page for updates.

-S A Guide-Dogs Association train specially selected dogs to work with children with Autism.
-The Autism Support dog’s primary role is to help with the serious tendency of children with autism’ to bolt or run away.
+The Autism Support Dog’s primary role is to help with the tendency of children with autism to bolt or run off when distracted.

 The dog is controlled by a primary handler, usually a parent or caregiver.
-A soft harness with a lead attached is worn by the dog and which the child holds onto.
+The dog wears a soft harness; a lead is attached to this soft harness and the child holds this lead.

 There are various added advantages in owning an Autism Support Dog including: